CP-TSAI/beginner_tutorials/README.md

 - The repo shows publisher/subscriber examples from ROS wiki.
 - A talker/listener node is demonstrated to publish and subscribe a custom string message.
 - A service is added to change the published message.
+- A test-file is added to the package.
+- The tf information is broadcasted in the publisher node.
+- A rosbag flag is added in the launch file.

 ## Dependencies